 6. Standardise the solution

 Kaizen starts with a problem, more precisely the recognition that a problem exists and that there are opportunities for improvement.
-Once problems are identified, the organisation needs to enlist the cross-functional personnel to understand the underlying cause of it.
-The proposed solution are then tested on a small-scale.
+Once problems are identified, the organisation needs to enlist cross-functional personnel to understand the underlying cause of it.
+The proposed solution is then tested on a small scale.
 Using data, the team makes adjustments to the solution.
 And finally, the results are spread across the organisation and the solution is standardised.

 Review and Improve

 Kaizen is about making many small improvements on a continual basis.
 Your team needs to continue the work already done by continuously monitoring the performance of the work area and coming up with more improvements or opportunities for continual service improvement.

 If you fail to give the team the time, support, and motivation to continue to improve, then eventually any gains that you’ve made through your Kaizen activities will slip and you’ll potentially be back where you started.

 Kaizen is all about adding value and making things better, big or small, simple or complex.
 A Kaizen event charter should be created to describe the problem and map out the required resources, for example, the people, time, and budget required to resolve or improve the issue.
 This will enable the Kaizen event to be planned, prepared, and effective.

 Elements to capture in your event charter could include: